Finding a Job

 Generally, we award FWS to students up front if they are eligible.
 However, there are times throughout the year that some students can gain eligibility and more FWS funds become available.
 If you wish to be considered for FWS, a few qualifications need to be met first:

-Students are strongly encouraged to attend the Student Employment Job Fair which will be held August 23, 2011 from 12:00 pm - 2:00 pm in the Maddox Grand Atrium.
+Students are strongly encouraged to attend the Student Employment Job Fair.
+Dates and locations are announced annually.
 Department representatives will be there highlighting their positions and recruiting student workers for the year.
 Immediately following the Job Fair, all students will have access and be directed to apply online for FWS positions.
 Students must complete an application online in order to even be considered for a position.

 Do I need to complete a student employment application online if I am returning to the same position I have worked for in the previous year?

 Yes, even if you have worked in the same position in a previous year, you will need to re-apply online to officially get re-hired.
 Note, this is a new process starting in the Fall 2009 for all students.
 Your department supervisor will post the position online.
 Students need to complete the application online before they can begin working and get paid for the hours they have worked.